 There are four lime kilns in Hoi Ha of which only two are intact.
 These historical remnants ceased operation during World War II.

 You can spot one of the lime kilns next to the path on the eastern shore of Sandy Beach.

 Hike from Hoi Ha Wan to Tai Tan

 And finally, if water activities don’t excite you, why not hike from Hoi Ha Wan to Tai Tan on the Tai Tan Country Trail?

 The Tai Tan Country Trail connects the two villages in Sai Kung and is one of the most beautiful coastal hikes in Hong Kong, in my opinion.

 You can learn all about the hike on the Tai Tan Country Trail in this post.
 Just remember to reverse the directions if you start at Hoi Ha Wan.

 Hoi Ha Wan Marine Park

-If you enjoyed the video, photos, please feel free to share it on the social media platform of your choice.
+And as always, please feel free to drop us a comment below or share this post on the social media channel of your choice.